 The kingdom of Kalinga, on the other hand, was suffering drought and famine and the people lived in fear and poverty.
-The king tried to make rain by giving alms, observing the holy days, making vows of virtue, and lying on a grass pallet for seven days, but the drought continued uninterrupted.
+The King of Kalinga tried to make rain by giving alms, observing the holy days, making vows of virtue, and lying on a grass pallet for seven days, but the drought continued uninterrupted.
 Then his advisors suggested he could bring rain to the kingdom by borrowing the Bodhisatta’s auspicious state elephant.
-So the King of Kalinga sent eight brahmins to Kuru to make the request.
-Without hesitation the Bodhisatta not only gave them his elephant but also all of its exquisite ornamentation and its mahout.
+The King of Kalinga sent eight brahmins to Kuru to ask, and without hesitation the Bodhisatta not only gave them his elephant, but also all its exquisite ornamentation and its mahout.
 The brahmins rode back to Kalinga, but still no rain fell.

 But due to his self-doubt, the Bodhisatta told them to go speak to his mother, who he said kept the five precepts without fail.
 But she had her own uncertainty, and during the day the brahmins were passed on to ten people who all agonized over tiny transgressions like the Bodhisatta did.
 Their stories demonstrated just how diligently the people of Kuru followed the five precepts.

 - The Bodhisatta’s mother received two gifts, fine sandalwood perfume and a golden neckband, each worth one hundred thousand coins.
 She did not use either of these herself, so she passed them on to her daughters-in-law.
 Later she worried that she chose wrong and should have given the opposite gifts to each of the women.

 - The queen had once looked on the viceroy with lust during a royal procession around the city, but quickly regretted it and never acted on the urge.